All Types Of Cricket Shots Explained – The Essential Guide!

 It is called a straight drive if a batter plays a full-length or good-length ball by showing his entire bat face towards the Sight Screen.
 A straight drive is played barely when the ball is on the line of the stumps.
 When the batsman plays a straight drive, he transfers his weight onto the front foot.

-If a batter hits a straight drive, the ball mostly travels towards the Sight Screen.
-It means the ball travels either side of the umpire.
+If a batter hits a straight drive, the ball mostly travels toward the Sight Screen.
+It means the ball travels on either side of the umpire.
 The extension to this straight drive is a lofted straight drive.
 If the batsman extends his arms and continues his bat swing to lift the ball over the bowler’s head, it is known as a lofted straight drive.
 Cricket God Sachin Tendulkar was the master of this straight drive.

 4. On Drive